Methods of Persuasion (2013) covers the persuasion process from pre-delivery to post-delivery to (dramatically) increase the likelihood of compliance.

 For example, a story of someone doing something crazy and having a blast while learning and growing from it.

-I wish Colenda had mentioned the limitations of this technique.
-Since schemas are very personal and dependant on background and personal life experiences, you can never be sure what will activate what.
+There are some limitations to this technique.
+Since schemas are very personal and dependant on the background and personal life experiences, you can never be sure what will activate what.

-In his own example in the book, he wanted to prime the readers for a carrot.
+In the example in the book, he wanted to prime the readers for a carrot.
 But since I am Italian, the first vegetable that sprung to my mind was tomato :).

 Anchor Their Perception

-Anchoring is so powerful that we fall for it even when know we are being anchored.
+Anchoring (Tversky & Kahneman, 1974) is so powerful that we fall for it even when know we are being anchored.

 And when we are in a new situation with no anchor, we try to come up with our own anchor (“self-generated anchor”).